XiaoboD/vscode-docs/docs/cpp/config-msvc.md

 The `problemMatcher` value selects the output parser to use for finding errors and warnings in the compiler output.
 For cl.exe, you'll get the best results if you use the `$msCompile` problem matcher.

 The `"isDefault": true` value in the `group` object specifies that this task will be run when you press `kb(workbench.action.tasks.build)`.
-This property is for convenience only; if you set it to false, you can still run it from the Terminal menu with **Tasks: Run Build Task**.
+This property is for convenience only; if you set it to false, you can still run it from the Terminal menu with **Terminal: Run Build Task**.

 ### Running the build